akashkov/Near-Validator-at-Azure-/Deploy_Validator_in_Azure.md

         Validators (total: 325, seat price: 160):
       $ near call <staking_pool_id> deposit_and_stake --amount 200 --accountId <accountId> --gas=300000000000000

-In this example we need to stake at least 130 Nears to much seat price of 160.
+In this example we staked 200 Nears to exceed seat price of 160.

 You have now configure your Staking pool.